#Spiritual abuse in the Church of Jesus Christ of Latter-day Saints

 CONTENT WARNING: THIS POST CONTAINS DISCUSSIONS OF MENTAL ILLNESS, TRAUMA RECOVERY, AND HOMOPHOBIA.
 The advice in this post is intended for an adult audience, not for those who are legal minors.

 A lot of people find their way to paganism after having traumatic experiences with organized religion, especially in countries like the United States, where 65% of the population identifies as Christian.
 (This number is actually at an all-time low — historically, the percentage has been much higher.)
-Paganism, which is necessarily less dogmatic and hierarchical than the Abrahamic religions, offers a chance to experience religion without having to fit a certain mold.
+Paganism, which is necessarily less dogmatic and hierarchical than Christianity, offers a chance to experience religion without having to fit a certain mold.
 This can be extremely liberating for people who have felt hurt, abused, or ignored by mainstream religion.

 To avoid making generalizations that might offend people, I’ll share my own story as an example.